-Sullivan is a former world-ranked distance swimmer and U.S. Olympic Trials competitor as well as an ACC champion and four-time NCAA qualifier in the 1650 freestyle for the Tar Heels.
+A graduate of The University of North Carolina at Chapel Hill, this athletic sports broadcaster is a former world-ranked distance swimmer and U.S. Olympic Trials competitor as well as an ACC champion and four-time NCAA qualifier in the 1650 freestyle for the Tar Heels.

 Molly's work covering college sports could occasionally be seen on various other networks, including CBS Sports Network and NBC Sports Network which were league partners with The Mtn.
 She also hosted ESPN Road Trip to the Big Dance for a three-part series.
-In addition, as one of the top swimming analysts on television, Big Ten Network called upon Molly to lead its swimming coverage for the past three seasons.
+In addition, as one of the top swimming analysts on television, Big Ten Network called upon Molly to lead its swimming coverage for three seasons.

 In a city where sports and entertainment are uniquely intertwined, Molly's first on-air job was in her hometown as a Las Vegas-based entertainment reporter and producer for a syndicated news segment that aired on newscasts across the country.
 A year later, she landed her own half-hour community lifestyle television show on Las Vegas' ABC affiliate where she served as both the program’s host and associate producer.
-Molly’s knowledge of the Entertainment Capital of the World quickly led her to the national stage as a field reporter and producer for networks and publications, including E!
+Molly’s knowledge of the Entertainment Capital of the World led her to the national stage as a field reporter and producer for a number of different networks and publications, including E!
 News and The Daily 10 on E!
 Entertainment Television as well as Life & Style Weekly magazine.
 It was during this time that she was approached by publishers to co-author the first insider's book about Las Vegas written specifically for women, Las Vegas Little Red Book: A Girl's Guide to the Perfect Vegas Getaway.
 After three years of covering entertainment news right out of college, Molly eagerly returned to her athletic roots in the fall of 2007.

-Molly currently lives in Philadelphia.
+Molly and her husband currently live in Philadelphia.